Aryamn/codeyoung/server/readme.md

 # Database Schema
 Used [lru-cache-node](https://www.npmjs.com/package/lru-cache-node) for database.
 It is a non-persistent storage using least recently used policy.
 It uses doubly linked list to implement least recently used cache.
 It fetches data on an average of O(1).

+# Desing explanation
+1. Paritioned code into different files and folder to provide more readablity and easy to extend.
+2. Used lru cache which fetched data in O(1) for near optimal caching using lru-cache-node.
+3. Done proper error handling to dispaly any error while using exposing the api

 # Evaluation
 With cache miss the fetching of data was taking time in the order of 1000ms whereas with cache hits it was taking time in the order of 10ms.